 - 7.01 A new GTAA is being prepared to inform the Gypsy, Traveller and Travelling Showpeople Development Plan Document (the DPD).
 Survey work commenced in September 2019 but the publication of the GTAA has been delayed, not least by the restrictions related to the Covid pandemic.
 In a recent Meadows appeal decision (APP/U2235/C/18/3210851 and others), dated 17 March 2023, the Council accepted the need for pitches over the plan period to 2037, is likely to be significant. - 7.02 Local Plan policy DM15 allows for gypsy and traveller accommodation in the countryside provided certain criteria are met; and policies SP17 and DM30 allow for development provided it does not result in harm to the character and appearance of the area.
-The Council's Regulation 22 Local Plan, although not apportioned much weight at this time, states that there is a potentially significant emerging need for gypsy and traveller accommodation. - 7.03 The proposal has been assessed in relation to its visual and landscape impact, highways impact, sustainability, residential amenity and flooding / drainage and found to be acceptable.
-The development is acceptable with regard to the relevant provisions of the Development Plan, the NPPF and all other material considerations such as are relevant. - 7.04 For the reasons set out above, it is recommended that permission be granted. - 8.
-RECOMMENDATION GRANT Subject to the following conditions with delegated powers to the Head of Planning and Development to be able to settle or amend any necessary planning conditions in line with the matters set out in the recommendation and as resolved by the Planning Committee.
+The Council's Regulation 22 Local Plan, although not apportioned much weight at this time, states that there is a potentially significant emerging need for gypsy and traveller accommodation. - 7.03 Hawthorn Farm has been allocated as a Gypsy and Traveller site for a total of 5 pitches in accordance with Policy GT1(15) of the Maidstone Borough Local Plan (subject to certain landscaping requirements).
+This allocation includes the existing 2 authorised pitches at Hawthorn Farm. - 7.04 The proposal which falls within limits of the allocated site, has been assessed in relation to its visual and landscape impact, highways impact, sustainability, residential amenity and flooding / drainage and found to be acceptable.
+The development is acceptable with regard to the relevant provisions of the Development Plan, the NPPF and all other material considerations such as are relevant. - 7.05 For the reasons set out above, it is recommended that permission be granted.

+8. RECOMMENDATION: GRANT planning permission subject to the following conditions with delegated powers to the Head of Planning and Development to be able to settle or amend any necessary planning conditions in line with the matters set out in the recommendation and as resolved by the Planning Committee.

-- 1) The development hereby permitted shall be carried out in accordance with the following approved plans: - Drawing no. 2022-1423v1-Location Site Location - Drawing no. 2022-1423v1-ExistBlock Pre-existing Block Plan - Drawing no. 2022-1423v1-Mobile Example Mobile Home Plans received on 23 January 2023
+- 1) The development hereby permitted shall be carried out in accordance with the following approved plans: - Drawing no. 2023-1006v1-DayRoom Proposed Day Room Floor Plans and Elevations - Planning Statement received on 23 January 2023